TejasViswa/PIC20A_Disc/Week_1/Readme.md

 ### Java Book
 - This is a really really good book if you want to refresh your basics in Java or if you just want to learn Java more formally : [Think Java](https://greenteapress.com/wp/think-java-2e/)
-- It is not intimidating and you can just browse the first few chapters refresh all your previous programming experience.
+- It is not intimidating and you can just browse the first few chapters to refresh all your previous programming experience.

 ## Additional Weekly Content
 - [Static Keyword in C++](https://github.com/TejasViswa/PIC10B_Disc1B_Disc2B/blob/main/Week_1/static.md) !